ushtipak/over-logging/_posts/2018-02-02-the-tealhinator-occupation-by-rnn.md

 |      128 ||||          4 ||||          2 ||||     0.5 |
 |      128 ||||          3 ||||          2 ||||     0.6 |

-Automated job title generation on a new VM, with last row's parameters for RNN can be triggered via:
+Automated job title generation on a new VM, with last row's parameters for RNN, can be triggered via:

 {% highlight plaintext %}